 “As a creative artist I am interested in making work that tells stories, drawing attention to the ‘individual’ experience, the emotional and psychological landscape which ‘lives’ in the physical body.”

-Dianne has worked with a number of differently-abled artists since 2010, creating short films for Weave Movement Theatre, Uberdance/Art of Difference Festival, and Melinda Smith, a dance artist living with cerebral palsy.
-Melinda and Dianne have an ongoing shared improvisational practice, have performed together in India (2011 & 12) and Sweden (2012) and the full-length performance “Unbecoming” at the 2014 Melbourne Fringe Festival.
+Dianne has worked with a number of differently-abled artists since 2010, creating short films for Weave Movement Theatre, Uberdance, OSCA, and Melinda Smith, a dance artist living with cerebral palsy.
+Melinda and Dianne have an ongoing shared improvisational practice, have performed together in India (2011 & 12) and Sweden (2012) and the full-length performance Unbecoming at the 2014 Melbourne Fringe Festival.
 In mid 2018 Dianne completed the dance documentary Nothing but bones in the way about her collaboration with Melinda, which won the Best Dance Film award at the 15th Annual ReelHeART International Film and Screenplay Festival in Toronto, Canada.